jimward1963/numpy-random/README.md

 An investigation of the numpy.random package

-The ability to generate random numbers is an important part of any simulation.
-Numpy provides various routines to do this through its numpy.random subpackage.
+The ability to generate random numbers is an important part of any simulation. numpy provides various routines to do this through its numpy.random subpackage.
 In particular it uses an algorithm called the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) to generate pseudorandom numbers.
 Computers and even people cannot, or find it difficult to generate pure random numbers.
 For this reason these types of numbers generated on computers are pseudorandom.